-In their pioneer work~\cite{SommeseWampler1996Numerical}, A. Sommese and C. Wampler kick-started the development of \emph{numerical algebraic geometry}, a new field in computational mathematics that focuses on the study of positive-dimensional solution sets defined by polynomial systems, i.e., \emph{algebraic sets}, via numerical homotopy methods.
-(See Refs.~\cite{HauensteinSommese2017What,SommeseVerscheldeWampler2005Introduction} for an accessible survey and a broad overview of the field, respectively) One of the fundamental building block in field is the concept of ``linear slices''.
+In their pioneering work~\cite{SommeseWampler1996Numerical}, A. Sommese and C. Wampler coined the term \emph{numerical algebraic geometry} and thus kickstarted the study of positive-dimensional solution sets of polynomial systems (\emph{algebraic sets}), via numerical homotopy methods.
+(See Refs.~\cite{BatesHauensteinSommeseWampler2013Numerically,HauensteinSommese2017What,SommeseVerscheldeWampler2005Introduction} for a practical manual, an accessible survey, a broad overview, respectively).
+One of the fundamental building blocks in the field is the concept of ``linear slices''.
 A linear slice of a solution set is its intersection with an affine subspace, which can help reveal important structural information about the solution set itself.

 \begin{theorem}[Linear Slicing (\cite{SommeseWampler2005Numerical} Theorem 13.2.1)] Let $V \subset \C^{m}$ be a pure $d$-dimensional algebraic set.
-There is a Zariski open dense $U \subset \mathbb{P}^m$ such that for $\boldc \in U$ and $L = \V(\mathcal{L}(\boldz;\boldc))$, \begin{enumerate} \item if $d=0$, then $L \cap V$ is empty; \item if $d>0$, then $L \cap V$ is nonempty and $(d-1)$-dimensional, \item if $d>1$ and $V$ is irreducible, then $L \cap V$ is irreducible. \end{enumerate} \end{theorem}
+There is a Zariski open dense $U \subset \CP^m$ such that for $\boldc \in U$ and $L = \V(\mathcal{L}(\boldz;\boldc))$, \begin{enumerate} \item if $d=0$, then $L \cap V$ is empty; \item if $d>0$, then $L \cap V$ is nonempty and $(d-1)$-dimensional; \item if $d>1$ and $V$ is irreducible, then $L \cap V$ is irreducible. \end{enumerate} \end{theorem}

 Here, the defining equations of hyperplanes in $\C^m$ are parametrized by points in the complex projective space $\CP^m$, through the map

 The stronger version needed in this paper allows for systems of linear polynomials used as linear slicing equations, which we restate here.